durandaltheta/sthread/README.md

 In some cases, object's shared context can be shutdown early with a call to `terminate()`, causing operations on that object's which use that shared context to fail.

 For example, the default behavior for `st::channel::terminate()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
-This behavior is similar in `st::thread`, `st::fiber` and `st::sender`.
+This behavior is similar in `st::thread` and `st::fiber`.

 Alternatively, the user can call `terminate(false)`to immediately end all operations on the object.